intelie/gitbook-platform/featured-plugins/timescaledb.md

 # TimescaleDB

+Timescale is a PostgreSQL extension that handles relentless streams of time-series data with the performance, scalability, and usability that the application needs.
+See more at [https://www.timescale.com](https://www.timescale.com).

 ## TimescaleDB Plugin

-TimescaleDB plugin delivers a [Storage Provider](../developers/backend-api/storage-providers.md) which handles relentless streams of time-series data with the performance, scalability, and usability that the application needs.
+TimescaleDB plugin delivers a [Storage Provider](../developers/backend-api/storage-providers.md) leverages the built-in capabilities of TimescaleDB for storing and querying INTELIE Live events.
 It is available for download on [INTELIE Live Marketplace](https://marketplace.intelie.com/artifact/plugin-timescaledb-simple).

-TimescaleDB plugin was designed with two main goals: improve query performance and reduce storage costs, when compared to other INTELIE Storage Providers.
+The TimescaleDB plugin is designed with two primary objectives: enhancing query performance and minimizing storage costs in comparison to other INTELIE Storage Providers.

 ## Data Layout